What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 You’ll also want to get your citations listed in local directories.

 There is honestly an endless number of directories and potential citation spots out there, so for the purposes of this guide, I’m just going to cover some of the heavy hitters.

-Yelp — A heavyweight of the directory world, Yelp is a must have for any service business.
-Their links show up at the top for almost every keyword related to your business and can really give your company a boost in leads and SEO.
-One thing that sets Yelp apart is its ability to give your preference if you respond to quotes quickly.
-If you can at the very least reach out to a client within an hour, you’ll get a handy ‘Replies in about 1 hour’ near your company listing.
+Yelp — A heavyweight of the directory world, Yelp is a must-have for any service business.
+Their links show up at the top of search results for almost every keyword related to your business and can really give your company a boost in leads and SEO.
+One thing that sets Yelp apart is its ability to give you preference if you respond to quotes quickly.
+If you can at the very least, reach out to a client within an hour, you’ll get a handy ‘Replies in about 1 hour’ badge near your company listing.
 This is great sight for potential customers browsing a list of deck contractors and will definitely get you more leads.
 Find and claim your business page on Yelp for Business Owners.

-Angie's List — Angie’s List recently removed their paywall making it extremely enticing to business owners who want to expand their local SEO strategy.
-Angie’s list does really well in the home services market making it a must have for deck contractors.The best part about Angie’s list is the amount of content it has and that content's effect on your SEO.
-Angie’s List members tend to be a tight knit community that thrives on the details.
-As such, its users give extremely detailed and meaty reviews for every company that cross their path.
+Angie's List — Angie’s List recently removed their paywall, making it extremely enticing to business owners who want to expand their local SEO strategy.
+Angie’s List does really well in the home services market, making it essential for deck contractors.The best part about Angie’s List is the amount of content it has and that content's effect on your SEO.
+Angie’s List members tend to be a tight-knit community that thrives on details.
+As such, its users give extremely detailed and meaty reviews for every company that crosses their path.
 To claim your profile head on over to their business registration page.

-While SEO can be very effective, there’s an element of time involved that you can’t always skip.
-Getting immediate results can be difficult if not impossible.
+While SEO can be very effective, there’s a time investment involved that you can’t always skip.
+Getting immediate results can be difficult, if not impossible.